Iowa City, IA

 Composting

-The $5 minimum fee covers residential and commercial loads weighing up to 400 pounds.
-Loads exceeding that amount will be charged at the standard organic material rate of $24/ton.
 The Iowa City Landfill's Compost Facility services are available to residents and businesses in Johnson County, and within the city limits of Kalona and Riverside.

 Secure your loads so that items do not blow out of vehicles.
 Vehicles with unsecured loads will receive one warning without charge.
 Each subsequent violation is a $50 fee.